 - By the way, you can always split the harvest days with others on your team – some taking the first Saturday and others the second (or third if there is a third harvest date).
 But please do not abandon your babies!
 Your team will be responsible for harvesting your babies on BOTH Saturdays.

 How It Works:

 Information you’ll need for your application: team name, team leader, contact information, harvest team members & e-mails (each team can bring a maximum of 6 people per harvest day, so the maximum number of harvest team members is 12).
-Plus a written or video submission in response to the prompt (detailed instructions included in the application).
+Plus a written or video submission in response to the prompts.

 Step 2: The Masumoto family personally reviews all applications and works hard to match loving adoption applicants with each Elberta and/or Le Grand tree; however, we can only accept a limited number.
 We love that this program is growing!

 Step 5: YOU WILL BE DOING THE HARVESTING and will keep all your organic peaches and/or nectarines (approximately 300-400 pounds or more per tree – all dependent on nature and the weather).
 You must keep the last two Saturdays of July and the first two Saturdays of August committed to harvest.
 We will harvest two consecutive Saturdays within those ranges, possibly a 3rd Saturday as well.